1. Examining Satellite Images

 These all represent different views of the data useful for a variety of Remote Sensing tasks (Take GEOG 357 if you want to learn more).

 Add the BOA Reflectance that contains all 13 bands to your project.
 (This is a relatively large set of files, just under 1GB, so give it a few seconds to load).
-If all goes according to plan you should see the below.
+If all goes according to plan you should see an image like this:

-• * All the data for this lab has already been prepared for stretching, a process that took roughly 45 minutes to complete (a press start and work on something else sort of process), if you were to download a fresh set of imagery, and it appears very dark (or totally black), you would need to right click the layer and “Calculate Statistics”
+Note that all the data for this lab has already been prepared for stretching, a process that took roughly 45 minutes to complete (a ‘press start and work on something else’ sort of process).
+If you were to download a fresh set of imagery, and it appears very dark (or totally black), you would need to right click the layer and select “Calculate Statistics.”

-In a typical image you see on the computer screen the image is a grid of pixels, each having a number representing each colour, and these numbers are generally 8bit (some high end monitors support 10bit) or range from 0-255, representing the brightness of that colour.
-The data from Sentinel is a little different in that it is 12bit (2^12) data ranging from 0-4095, the stretch affects how we map these values down to the 0-1023 range our new monitors can display or the 0-255 range that most monitors can display.
+In a typical image you see on the computer screen, the image is a grid of pixels.
+Each pixel has a digital number that represents its colour: Older images were 8-bit (i.e. range from 0-255, where 0 = no reflection/dark and 255 = high reflection/bright).
+The data from Sentinel is 12-bit (2^12) data ranging from 0-4095, and the stretch affects how we map these values down to the 0-1023 (10-bit) range that our new monitors can display, or down to the 0-255 range that older monitors can display.

-This is where stretching comes in, it allows us to make the most of the displays range for the example given:
+This is where stretching comes in, as it allows us to make the most of the display’s range.
+Try a few different Stretch Types to see how they affect the display.

-Dynamic Range Adjustment: when this option is enabled, the stretch is performed over only the pixels on the screen.
-This allows contrast to increase as you zoom in on the image.
+Dynamic Range Adjustment: when this option is enabled, the stretch is performed over only the visible pixels on the screen.
+This allows the contrast to increase as you zoom in on the image.

 Band Combination provides quick access to commonly used arrangement bands, listed by use.
 Because of the metafiles, ArcGIS Pro understands what each band represents (this will change with various satellite platforms), and this provides a quick way of getting a relatively consistent display.
-Try looking at a few and see how the different features pop.
+Try looking at a few and see how each combination emphasizes different features.

 These provide some basic controls in how the image is displayed on the monitor.
 Note here that brightness and contrast have neutral values of 0 and 10 respectively, where the gamma default is at 2.2 (There is no need to understand why, but if you are curious there is more information on gamma available here: https://en.wikipedia.org/wiki/Gamma_correction).